garrettgman/garrettgman.github.io/foundations.md

 weight: 3
 ---

 O'Reilly publishes nine books on data science and one of them is named "What is Data Science?"
-When you open any of them you should ask yourself, what am I getting into?
-Data science has come to mean several different things.
+When you open any of these books you should ask yourself, what am I getting into?
+Over the past few years, data science has come to mean several different things.

-At one level, data science is a _body of knowledge_, like library science or managerial science.
-Library science collects the best ways to run a library, managerial science collects the best ways to run a business, and data science collects the best ways to store, retrieve, and manage data.
-As a result, a data scientist might know how to run programs on a hadoop cluster or how to set up a the latest type of non-relational database.
-This is useful information—and it is probably what most people think of when they think of "data science", but it is not the type of data science that R is designed to do.
-And it is not the type of data science that I will teach you.
+At one level, data science is a _body of knowledge_.
+A body of knowledge is a collection of useful information related to a specific task.
+For example, library science and managerial science are bodies of knowledge.
+Library science collects the best ways to run a library and managerial science collects the best ways to run a business.
+Data science collects the best ways to store, retrieve, and manage data.
+As a result, a data scientist might know how to run programs on a hadoop cluster or how to set up the latest type of non-relational database.
+This is useful information—and it is probably what most people think of when they think of "data science," but this is not the type of data science that I will teach you.

 At another level, data science is a _branch_ of science.
 A branch of science uses scientific techniques to study a single subject.
 For example, physicists study physical systems, chemists study chemical systems, and biologists study living systems.
 Data scientists study data.
 This is not as strange as it sounds.
 Data is its own thing with its own behaviors.
-If you want to make the most of it, you need to know how to approach it (for example, with visualization and statistics).
-I'll teach you how to visualize data and do statistics, but don't let these things distract you.
-This book is designed to teach you an even more important aspect of data science.
+If you want to make the most of data, you need to know how to approach it (for example, with visualization and statistics).
+I'll teach you how to visualize data and do statistics, but this is also not the type of data science that we'll cover here.

-At the final level, data science is a _method_ of science.
+At the most important level, data science is a _method_ of science.
 Data scientists study a method that anyone can use to solve scientific problems.
 You can think of data science as a complement to experimental science.
 Experimental scientists use the experimental method to solve scientific problems, and data scientists use the data science method.
 Many scientists use both.

-The method of data science motivates every other aspect of the field.
+The method of data science motivates every other aspect of data science.
 Data scientists study data, and how to work with it, because data opens new doors of scientific discovery. _This_ is the data science that you will learn here.
 This book will teach you how to use data to make and justify scientific discoveries.

 This chapter will describe the problems that data scientists attempt to solve, as well as the method that they use to solve them.
 It introduces data science as a specific method of reasoning that matches the structure of data to the structure of natural laws.
 This method of reasoning guides the techniques that you will learn in later chapters—techniques like machine learning, statistical modelling, and visualization.